johnnewman/CircularSpinner/README.md

 A small SwiftUI package for drawing an animated circular spinner.
 Enjoy!

-CircularSpinner is a stroked background circle with a foreground puck that infinitely and oscillates its length between long and short.
+CircularSpinner is a stroked background circle with a foreground puck that infinitely spins and oscillates its length between long and short.
 You can simply declare a CircularSpinner in your View hierarchy and it will automatically and indefinitely animate.

 The stroked foreground and background can be any ShapeStyle.
 This allows for special effects like shadows and gradients.
 By default, the spinner will fill its container's bounds, but you can supply a diameter to the initializer.